funny-carrot/visualization/02_activities/assignments/assignment_2.md

 Enhance Accessibility Features (Additional Improvement):
 Currently, the visualization heavily relies on color to convey regions and bubble size for population, which may exclude users with visual impairments (e.g., color blindness).
 To address this:

-2. Add text labels to key bubbles so that users can directly identify countries without relying on hover actions.
+2、Add text labels to key bubbles so that users can directly identify countries without relying on hover actions.
 Use patterns or textures for bubbles or axes, providing alternative ways to distinguish data points.
 Ensure screen readers can describe the key data for each country, making the tool usable for people with visual disabilities.
 Why Accessibility is Crucial: